Frank Harwood Murals

 Having used our wood paint before, Frank wanted to paint with it again due to its durability and strength of colour pigments.

 He has created the most amazing mural brimming with decorative details, definitely worth a visit to view.
+The size of it was a challenge on its own, requiring a scaffolding tower to enable Frank to reach right up to the roof of this gable wall.

 WAVING WOMAN MURAL